Skip to content

 Pre-loading before a trip — the workflow most readers actually want

 The thing most readers describe when they say "watch Netflix offline on Mac" is concrete: a flight tomorrow, a film I want on the Mac, no streaming budget at 38,000 feet.
-The honest answer is that the only durable Mac-only path is a local MP4 in your Movies folder, played in IINA or VLC.
-That means either pre-downloading on an iPad and AirPlay-streaming once back in the seat (which still requires the iPad to stay on), or producing a real local file with a third-party downloader — the topic of the next section.
+My own pre-trip habit, after too many airplane-mode disappointments, is to make sure the file is actually on the Mac's disk before I close the lid.
+The durable Mac-only path is a local MP4 in your Movies folder, played in IINA or VLC — which means producing a real local file with a third-party downloader, the topic of the next section.
+Pre-downloading on an iPad works too, but you're watching on the iPad screen (see the AirPlay reality check above), not mirroring to the Mac.
+For plane-specific tips see watching Netflix downloads on a flight.

 Third-Party Netflix Downloaders for Mac: A Practical Comparison (and Why I Use BBFly)